 Only Pack What You Need

-We all know what it’s like to get caught without a spare e-cig cartridge or a fresh battery.
+We all know what it’s like to get caught without a spare e-cig tank or a fresh battery.
 It’s a terrible, empty, lonely feeling.
-But being prepared doesn’t mean packing 25 boxes of cartridge refills for a two-day trip.
+But being prepared doesn’t mean packing 25 boxes of e-tank refills for a two-day trip.
 If the TSA sees a pile of vaping supplies large enough to satisfy the Miami Dolphins, they’re going to be much more suspicious about your intentions.

 Do NOT Vape During Air Travel